“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”Ramit Sethi

-- Baby boomers don’t want to negotiate in the fear of losing their job.
+- Baby boomers don’t want to negotiate their salaries in fear of losing their job.

-- Women holding masters degree are struggling with gender bias when comes to salary negotiation.
+- Women holding master’s degrees are struggling with gender bias when it comes to salary negotiation.

 - Workers with less job satisfaction are more likely to ask for raise.